intel/opencl-intercept-layer/docs/FAQ.md

 This document describes common troubleshooting steps, solutions to common problems encountered when using the Intercept Layer for OpenCL Applications, and other answers to other frequently asked questions.

-## What can I do with this?
+## What is the Intercept Layer for OpenCL Applications?
+Why should I use it?

-In short, the Intercept Layer for OpenCL Applications is designed to enable OpenCL developers to quickly debug, analyze, and optimize OpenCL applications.
+In short, the Intercept Layer for OpenCL Applications is a tool enabling OpenCL developers to quickly debug, analyze, and optimize OpenCL applications.
-It is thin and fast and can easily be enabled during development and testing, then disabled for deployment.
+It is thin and fast.
+It can easily be enabled during development and testing, then disabled for deployment.
-It almost always works without any application modifications, and has been tested with OpenCL implementations from multiple vendors.
+It almost always works without any application modifications and has been tested with OpenCL implementations from multiple vendors.
-It is regularly used on Windows and Linux, generally works on OSX, and has been used on Android.
+It is regularly used on Windows and Linux, generally works on OSX, and has been successfully used on Android.

 The Intercept Layer for OpenCL Applications can: